CPR FAQ

 Spontaneous revival of a victim just from administering CPR is not common - but AEDs are now making it more probable.
 Your goal is to keep oxygen circulating to the brain until emergency responders arrive to revive the victim.
 Since you can't really tell if that is happening, you need to continue on with the belief that you are being successful.

-Next: CPR Training
+Next: CPR News

 Ask CPR Dude